StudyNightClub/livelihood-api/README.md

 `fields` | Any field name of the event, comma separated. | If specified, only the corresponding fields will be returned.
 Note that the `id` field will always be returned. | `/events?fields=type,start_date,end_date`
 `ids` | Event IDs, comma separated. | Only consider event(s) with specified ID(s). | `/events?ids=fef834824db111e7a1fc,fefd9fb24db111e7a1fc

+### Get single event

+    $ curl -X GET <api_url>/events/<event_id>

+An event of the provided ID will be returned.
+If the ID doesn't match any event, an empty string will be returned.

-For single event, only the `fields` parameter is available.
+The `fields` parameter described above is still available.

-The result will be a JSON of [this schema](response_schema.json).
+### Trigger database udpate

+    $ curl -X POST <api_url>/update_db?token=<token>

+Update DB data using livelihood-database package.

+For this action to work, the token must match the one in environment variables of the server.